deseret-tech/litecoin-python/README.rst

 ======
 These things still have to be added:

-- SSL support (including certificate verification)
+- SSL support (including certificate verification) for managing remote bitcoin daemons.